rohstar/CodeAcademyPython/README.md

 # CodeAcademyPython

-Code samples from thr Python course on Codeacademy.com
+Code samples from the Python course on Codeacademy.com